spacecloud-io/space-docs/content/essentials/queries/filtering.md

 ### Example: AND

-Let's say we want to fetch all `pokemons` that were caught between two particular dates by `Ash` (trainer_id - 1).
+Let's say we want to fetch all `pokemons` that are between two particular dates by `Ash` (trainer_id - 1).
 This is how you would do it:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">